 Module Code

 African Human Rights Law LAHR4820

 Prerequisite: In order to register for this module, a

 student must already have passed African Customary

 Law (LAFR2604).

 Research Report: Constitutional Law LRRC4800

 or

 Moot: Constitutional Law LMCO4800

+A Caralla

-Any one of the following if the Research Report: Constitution selected tional Law was
+Any one of the following if the Research Report: Constitutional Law was selected or

-or

 Any three of the following if Moot: Constitutional Law was selected:

-Advanced Administrative Law LAAL4820

-Prerequisite: In order to register for this module, a student

-must already have passed Administrative Law
+Advanced Administrative Law Prerequisite: In order to register for this module, a student must already have passed Administrative Law (LADM4813).
+LAAL4820

-(LADM4813).

 Advanced Constitutional Law LACN4810

-Prerequisite: In order to register for this module, a student

-must already have passed Advanced Human Rights Law
+Prerequisite: In order to register for this module, a student must already have passed Advanced Human Rights Law

 (LAHR3713).

 Alternative Dispute Resolution LADR4810

 Child Law LCHD4820

 Education Law LEDL4810

 Electronic and Internet Law LEIL4820

 Environmental Law LENV4820

 Mining Law LMIN4810